twilliams14/Developer-Portfolio/README.md

 **Client:** HTML, CSS, Vanilla JavaSCript

+## Commands
+- npm run sass
+    this will convert the sass file into css for the html file.

 ## Tools Used

 Below are are list of tools used, and the precise things they were used for: